czhou578/1-week-security/README.md

 CSRF - a type of cyber attack that tricks a user into executing unwanted actions on a web application where they are authenticated

+4. SQL Injection

+- use server-side input validation
+- use untrusted data when building sql query

 ## Local storage vs cookie storage

 Cookie storage have better security configs and better access control!